azizcoban/30-small-js-projects/README.md

-# js-drum-kit
+# 30 project with JS

-Keyboard drum kit with vanilla JS
+Here I developed 30 small JavaScript project by using just HTML, CSS and vanilla JS without any framework.